El Capitan: Speed climbing

-Climb photography

-Climbers Tommy Caldwell, Lynn Hill, and Alex Honnold photographed their El Capitan climbs using 360 degree spherical VR photography.
-The photographs were taken by them or by other photographers during the climbs.

-In January 2015, climbers Kevin Jorgeson and Tommy Caldwell photographed their free climb of the Dawn Wall.
+Adaptive climbing

+In October 2016, the American disabled athlete and professional adventurer Enock Glidden scaled El Capitan after doing more than 800 pull-ups a day to train for the climb.
+He was born with spina bifida, a neural tube defect that damages the spinal cord and nerves.
+Glidden was carried in a rescue basket and the descent took 12 hours.

-Climb fatalities
+Climber fatalities

 Over thirty fatalities have been recorded between 1905 and 2018 while climbing El Capitan, including seasoned climbers.
 Critics blame a recent increase of fatalities (five deaths from 2013 to 2018) in part on increased competition around timed ascents, social media fame, and "competing for deals with equipment manufacturers or advertisers".

 BASE jumping

-El Capitan has a controversial history regarding BASE jumping, and the National Park Service has enacted criminal regulations which prohibit the practice.
+El Capitan has a controversial history regarding BASE jumping, and the National Park Service uses an old regulation, known as the aerial delivery regulation, that predates the existence of BASE jumping to criminally prosecute modern day BASE jumpers.
 Michael Pelkey and Brian Schubert made the first BASE jump from El Capitan on July 24, 1966.
 Both men sustained broken bones from the jump.
 During the 1970s, with better equipment and training, many BASE jumpers made successful jumps from El Capitan.
 In 1980 the National Park Service experimented with issuing BASE-jumping permits.
 The first permitted BASE jump was performed on August 4, 1980, by Dean Westgaard of Laguna Beach.
 These legal jumps resulted in no major injuries or fatalities.
 After a trial lasting only ten weeks, the National Park Service ceased issuing permits and effectively shut down all BASE jumping on El Capitan.
-On October 22, 1999, BASE jumper and stuntwoman Jan Davis died in a jump conducted as part of a protest event involving five jumpers.
-The event was intended to protest the death of Frank Gambalie, who had landed safely but drowned while fleeing park rangers, and to demonstrate the assertion that BASE jumping could be performed safely.
+On October 22, 1999, 60-year-old Jan Davis died after BASE jumping from El Capitan while using borrowed equipment, with which she was unfamiliar, so that her own equipment would not be confiscated by NPS rangers waiting to arrest her.
+She was part of an event to protest the death of Frank Gambalie, who had landed safely but drowned after being chased into a river by park rangers.